 The thickness of your mirror’s coating will impact your marking outcome.
 You can generate your desired results by starting with a lower output and gradually increasing it until you find one that produces your desired results.

-Invest in a Laser Engraving Machine for Glass From Telesis Technologies, Inc.
+Invest in a Glass Laser Engraving Machine From Telesis Technologies, Inc.

 You can purchase top-of-the-line laser engravers for glass at Telesis Technologies, Inc. We’re known for our commitment to quality, durability and exceptional customers service.